microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBITable.md

 ## PARAMETERS

 ### -Dataset
-A dataset where tables stored.
+The dataset where the tables are stored.
 You can pass it via pipe.

 ```yaml
 Type: Dataset